 -

 Anatomical model of the skeletal system.
 Circa 1950.
-On a square base and supported by a metal rod stands the skeleton, an anatomical model of human bones widely used since the 18th century in Faculties and Schools of Surgery, Medicine, etc.
+On a square base and supported upright with a metal rod stands the skeleton, an anatomical model of human bones widely used since the 18th century in Faculties and Schools of Surgery, Medicine, etc.

 · Size: 35x35x160 cms.